complexdatacollective/documentation.networkcanvas.com/_how-to/updating-from-beta.md

 ## Troubleshooting

-- If you encounter problems exporting your data from the beta versions of the software, please contact us via email at [info@networkcanvas.com](mailto:info@networkcanvas.com).
+- If you encounter problems exporting your data from the beta versions of the software, please create a post on our [user community](https://community.networkcanvas.com).